SoniyaMW/Colour-Vocab-Website/README.md

 # Colour-Vocab-Website
-This is a Color Vocabulary Project Using HTML And CSS.
+This is a color vocabulary project using HTML and CSS.